Who Delivers Your Offer to the Seller, And What Happens Next?

 Now that you understand exactly how an offer is delivered to the seller, you may be feeling ready to move forward with your house-hunting process.

-To make things easier on yourself (and your agent),Young suggests making a list of your top three or four non-negotiable must-haves, then expanding on that with a ranked list of needs and wants.
+To make things easier on yourself (and your agent),Young suggests making a list of your top three or four non-negotiable must-haves and expanding on that list with a ranked list of needs and wants.

 She’s also been encouraging her buyer clients to look for houses priced $10,000 to $15,000 below their maximum threshold.
-This gives wiggle room for making a higher offer and improving your chances of winning over competing buyers.
+This gives them wiggle room to make a higher offer and improves their chances of winning over competing buyers.

 Above all, keep a level head — especially if you’re in a frenzied market.